melezhik/swat/README2.md

     And I should have response matches 'Hello I am foo' And I should have response matches '\d\d\d\d-\d\d-\d\d'

-From other hand a swat story is always 3 related things:
+From the file system point of view swat story is a:

-- http method - the method file
+- http method - the \`http method' file
-- http resource - the directory where \`method file\` located in
+- http resource - the directory where \`http method file' located in
-- check list - the content of method file
+- check list - the content of a \`http method' file

 ## Swat Project

-Swat project is a related swat stories kept under a single directory.
-The directory name does not that matter, swat just looks swat stories files into it and then "execute" them ( see ["Swat to Test::Harness Compilation"](#swat-to-testharness-compilation) section on how swat to do this ).
+Swat project is a bunch of a related swat stories kept under a single directory.
+This directory is called _project root directory_.
+The project root directory name does not that matter, swat just looks up swat story files into it and then "execute" them.
+See [swat runner workflow](#swat-runner-workflow) section for full explanation of this proccess.

 This is an example swat project layout: